Recasting Experimental Constraints on Relativistic Magnetic Monopoles: Discussion and Conclusions

 Our analysis of the MM acceleration in cosmic magnetic fields can further be improved, for instance, by using more accurate GMF models such as those of \cite{Unger:2023lob}, and numerically computing the MM dynamics therein.
 We also remark that there can be additional magnetic fields in the extragalactic space, such as those in cosmic filaments, and fields transported by galactic winds, which we did not take into account.
 We leave these studies for the future.

 \paragraph{Acknowledgement} We thank Kyrilo Bondarenko for initial collaboration.
 We are also grateful to Ivan De Mitri, Fausto Guarino, Mariia Khelashvili, Andrew Long, Pranjal Ralegankar, Qaisar Shafi, and Piero Ullio for helpful discussions.
+We thank the anonymous journal referee for useful comments.
 The work of T.K. was supported in part by the European Union - NextGenerationEU through the PRIN Project ``Charting unexplored avenues in Dark Matter'' (20224JR28W).
 T.K. also acknowledges support from INFN TAsP and JSPS KAKENHI (JP22K03595).
 MD acknowledges support from the Italian MUR Departments of Excellence grant 2023-2027 “Quantum Frontiers”.
 D.P. was partially supported by the National Science Centre, Poland, under research grant no. 2020/38/E/ST2/00243.